joshdlowell/EMMA/README.md

 Multimodal: For multiple model integration
 Assistant: for the interactive interface

-This is a project that I built for myself it is designed to run on a GPU with 8Gb Vram (or more).
+This is a project that I built for myself it is designed to run on a GPU with 8Gb VRAM (or more).
 To achieve this, some models are unloaded to make room for others when space is required.
 This causes slower responses when calling functions that need different, larger, models and when returning to "normal" operation afterward.
 I have attempted to limit the impact as much as possible

+# Tools

+## Weather tool
+The weather tool calls the [National Weather Service API](https://www.weather.gov/documentation/services-web-api) which provides weather forecast data for U.S. locations by grid coordinate.
+The tool takes the location by name, and performs a lookup for the grid coordinates in a local CSV downloaded from https://simplemaps.com/data/us-cities.
+I didn't want to use a web API for this.
+However, this implementation using NWS and us-cities data does limit the weather tool to U.S. locations.

 # Install